kmorrison/kmoney/content/pages/about/content1.md

 align: right
 ---

-Our tutors have experience with one-on-one teaching, from high-school homework programs, through University-aged interns at our Bay Area companies, up to mentoring junior and senior engineers on our work projects.
+Our tutors have experience with one-on-one teaching, from high-school homework programs, through University-aged interns at our Bay Area companies, up to mentoring junior and senior engineers in professional settings.